Staff Fellow — Division of Bioinformatics and Biostatistics

 Dr. Chen's primary research interests encompass bioinformatics, drug safety, biomarker discovery, and toxicogenomics.
 His current research focus is in two areas:

-Development of the Liver Toxicity Knowledge Base to address the concerns related to drug-induced liver injury from public health and regulatory agencies.
+Development of the Liver Toxicity Knowledge Base to address the concerns from public health and regulatory agencies related to liver toxicity caused by drugs and herbal dietary supplements.

 Identification of biomarkers for predicting the outcome of chemotherapy of breast-cancer patients in support of precision medicine.